zwawrzaszek/TEAM/readme.txt

 13. First HLD UML diagram (LUID only).
 14. Pick and list all classes in LLD ideas (LT only).
 15. Check formatting on all documents (DS only).

+===
+Week 4 (2020-06-14)

+---
+Due By Tuesday (2020-06-16)

+1. Make at least 3 constructive comments, in the appropriate channel, about a deliverable you are not the primary responsible party for.
+2. Cleanup of SRS Draft: all divisions fixed, full paragraph descriptions where appropriate, etc (CA only).
+3. Create 2 sequence diagrams for SRS (LT only).
+4. HLD (LSD, LUID only).
+4.1.
+Finish design summary (HLD 2).
+4.2.
+Add security and hardware divisions (HLD 3.1, 3.2).
+4.3.
+Add UI division (HLD 3.3).
+4.4.
+Add architecture division (HLD 3.6).
+4.5.
+Finish describing/diagramming all class info (HLD 3.10).
+5. Finish LLD *Final* template [in plaintext] (LSD, LT only).
+6. Meeting prep.

+---
+Due By Thursday (2020-06-18)

+7. Add at least 3 ideas of LLD ideas, based upon our template.
+8. Copyedit of SRS Draft [in plaintext] (DS only).
+9. Second HLD UML diagram (LUID only).
+10. Begin adding test procedures, info to LLD (LT only).
+11. Meeting prep.

+---
+Due By Saturday (2020-06-20)

+12. Template SRS Draft, including all graphics (DS only).
+13. HLD (LSD, LUID only).
+13.1.
+Add internal and external interfaces (HLD 3.4, 3.5).
+13.2.
+Add reports (HLD 3.7).
+13.3.
+Add database (HLD 3.9).
+14. LLD (LSD, LT only).
+14.1.
+Add general DB info.
+14.2.
+Add DB tables (incl PKs and linking table(s)) and relationships.
+14.3.
+Add any other DB access controls, restrictions, etc.
+15. Check formatting on all documents *and* reach out to anyone who is still having trouble with commit messages (DS only).

 +++
 Ground Rules